UPPMAX/uppmax4DL/docs/overview.md

 !!! abstract "keypoints"
     - NAISS makes available large-scale high-performance computing resources, storage capacity, and advanced user support, for Swedish research.
-- UPPMAX runs the local resources placed at Uppsala Universtiy
+    - UPPMAX runs the local resources placed at Uppsala Universty
     - A cluster consists of several inter-connected computers that can work individually or together.